 The park is also home to the Royal Museum of the Armed Forces and Military History.
-Not only is the museum itself super interesting, but it’s a great point to access the park’s Arc de Triomphe for views of Brussels.
+Not only is the museum itself interesting, but it’s a great point to access the park’s Arc de Triomphe for panoramic views.

 Enjoy an afternoon at Place Sainte-Catherine

 Not far from the Grand Place is Place Sainte-Catherine, a lively neighborhood full of cafes, a market, and its namesake church.
 One must-visit spot here is De Noordzee, an atmospheric restaurant and fishbar serving fresh seafood.
 Stop in for a fish burger or any of their other delicious specialties.